zmtcreative/gm-alert-callouts/docs/FEATURES.md

 #### `WithCustomAlerts(enable bool) Option`

 Enables or disables the use of custom alerts.
-If the custom alert doesn't have an icon in the iconset, the extension will use the `default`, `note`, `info`, `tip` or `question` icon name (depending on which is availble in the set).
+If the custom alert doesn't have an icon in the iconset, the extension will use the `default`, `icon`, `custom`, `note` or `info` icon name (depending on which is availble in the set).
 The selection will be made in that order, so if you add a custom icon for `default` using the `WithIcon()` function, this icon will be used for any custom alerts.
+All of the default iconsets have a `note` and/or `info` icon, so any custom alerts will use one of those unless you set one of the earlier three.

 For example: